kinyodan/kinyodan/README.md

 ### I'm Daniel Kinyo—Turning Complex Challenges into Elegant Software Solutions, One Line of Code at a Time.

-As a **Full-Stack Developer** with over nine years of experience, I’ve had the privilege of crafting scalable, efficient, and user-centric software solutions across various industries.
+As a **Full-Stack Developer** with over 10 years of experience, I’ve had the privilege of crafting scalable, efficient, and user-centric software solutions across various industries.
 My journey has been a blend of deep technical expertise, innovative problem-solving, and collaborative leadership—all driven by a passion for creating impactful digital experiences.

 ### 🚀 What I Do